Skip to main content

 It is possible to delete porn's harmful effects on your brain.
 Rest assured, our brains are fully customizable, and we decide how they change.

 One of the best things about modern technology is the customization it allows us.
 Think about it— you decide which apps are on your home screen, what music you download, your wallpaper background, text size, keyboards, languages, etc. Many software programs can do the same thing, changing and evolving based on your tastes.
-Many of the most innovative advances in tech are based on what you do and what you like.
+Many of the most innovative technological advances are based on what you do and what you like.

 Related: How You Can Quit Watching Porn Today